Algebraic interaction strength for translation surfaces with multiple singularities: Bouw-M oller surfaces

-Recall that $d$ is the number of singularities of the Bouw-M\"oller surface $S_{m,n}$, and that $S_{m,n}$ is invariant under rotation of each of the polygons by angle $\frac{2\pi}{n}$, which is an element of the Veech group.
-In particular, the singularities of $S_{m,n}$ must be disposed symetrically on the vertices of $P(0)$ (resp. $P(m-1)$).
+Let us now assume $d \neq 1, n$ in order to prove the second part of the statement.
+Recall that $d$ is the number of singularities of the Bouw-M\"oller surface $S_{m,n}$ (Proposition \ref{prop:singularities_BM}), and that $S_{m,n}$ is invariant under rotation of each of the polygons by angle $\frac{2\pi}{n}$ (Proposition \ref{prop:rotation_BM}).
+In particular, the singularities of $S_{m,n}$ must be disposed symmetrically on the vertices of $P(0)$ (resp. $P(m-1)$).
 Moreover, if we denote by $z_1, \dots, z_d$ the singularities of $S_{m,n}$ and we label the vertices of $P(0)$ (resp. $P(m-1)$) in cyclic (say, anti-clockwise) order while choosing the vertex $0$ to represent $z_1$, then the vertices representing $z_1$ will be exactly those of label $dk$ for $k \in \{0, \dots, \frac{n}{d}-1\}$.
 Now, if say the vertex of label $1$ represent $z_2$, then the vertices representing $z_2$ will be exactly those of label $dk+1$ (again $k \in \{0, \dots, \frac{n}{d}-1\}$).
 It will also be the case for $P(m-1)$.

 Then, let us consider the closed curve which is made of two (distinct) sides going from $z_1$ to $z_2$ in $P(0)$ (or, to be more precise, one, named $\alpha_1$ oriented from $z_1$ to $z_2$ and the other, named $\alpha_2$, from $z_2$ to $z_1$, so that the resulting curve $\alpha = \alpha_1 \cup \alpha_2$ is closed).
 This is made possible by $d < n$, so that there are at least two sides from a vertex representing the singularity $z_1$ to a vertex representing the singularity $z_2$ in $P(0)$.